Nobel Prize: Trio win 2024 award for economics – DW – 10/14/2024

 The winners were announced by the Royal Swedish Academy of Sciences at a news conference in Stockholm, marking the end of the 2024 Nobel season after prizes for medicine, physics, chemistry, literature and peace were awarded last week.

-The economics award is worth 11 million kronor ($1 million; €0.92 million) — the same as the other Nobel categories.
+The economics award is worth 11 million Swedish kronor (roughly $1 million; €0.92 million) — the same as the other Nobel categories.

 Who are this year's winners?